 Style, one of the highlights of Roman cuisine.

-At the end taste the amazingly baked ciambelline al vino, the famous crunchy donuts made with four simple ingredients.
+In the end taste the amazingly baked “ciambelline al vino”, the famous crunchy donuts made with four simple ingredients.

-Class will take 3 hours approximately and will be taken in a cozy room of an historical 100 building in Rome city Centre.
+The class will take 3 hours approximately and will be taken in a cosy room of a historical 100 building in Rome city Centre.

-The experience is suitable to everyone, vegan people are welcome, not suitable for celiacs.
+The experience is suitable to everyone, vegan people are welcome, not suitable for people with celiac disease.
 Can be alcohol free if requested.
 Kids are welcome.